hitesh-ag1/NVFlare/examples/federated_statistics/image_stats/README.md

 ## 2. prepare POC workspace

 ```
-   nvflare poc --prepare
+   nvflare poc --prepare -n 4
 ```
-This will create a poc at /tmp/nvflare/poc with n = 2 clients.
+This will create a poc at /tmp/nvflare/poc with n = 4 clients.

 ## 3. Download the example data
-In this example, we are using UCI (University of California, Irwin) [adult dataset](https://archive.ics.uci.edu/ml/datasets/adult)
-The original dataset has already contains "training" and "test" datasets.
-Here we simply assume that "training" and test data sets are belong to different clients. so we assigned the training data and test data into two clients.
+In this example, we user Stanford Dogs Dataset: 20,580 images of dogs across 120 unique breed categories with roughly 150 images for each class.

+download and untar the datasets into <images Location>

-Now we use data utility to download UCI datasets to separate client package directory in POC workspace
+Now we use data utility to split images to client package directory in POC workspace

-<poc workspace>/site-1/data.csv
-<poc workspace>/site-2/data.csv
+The different category of dogs images are symlinks to the <images location>

 ```
 python3 data_utils.py  -h